 Thousand Islands Canada Travel Guide

 The abundance of fresh water historically shaped the diet, with fish being a staple.
 The region's proximity to agricultural areas also guarantees a supply of seasonal produce.
-The approach to cooking is straightforward, focusing on quality ingredients.
+The approach to cooking is straightforward, focusing on high-quality ingredients.

 This town has a more tourist-focused dining scene.
 It features diverse options, many with waterfront views, catering to guests.